ankitects/anki-manual/deck-options.md

 easiness may increase or decrease from what it starts out as.

-Turning off **bury related…​** will prevent Anki from [burying siblings](#siblings), and instead Anki will just try to avoid showing siblings directly after one another in the same session.
+Turning off **bury related…​** will prevent Anki from [burying siblings](studying.md#siblings-and-burying), and instead Anki will just try to avoid showing siblings directly after one another in the same session.
 For this to work, your new cards/day setting needs to be large enough for the cards of multiple notes to be included.